 Pine nuts (pignolia)

-Talk with your child's healthcare provider about the need to stay away from peanuts.
+Not all children with an allergy to tree nuts are allergic to peanuts.
+Talk with your child's healthcare provider about the need for your child to stay away from peanuts.

 Filberts is another name for hazelnuts.
 A child who is allergic to filberts or hazelnuts should not eat foods with these in them.